Gusty winds bring down power lines, trees as Zeta remnants roll through Rowan County - Salisbury Post

 “(Zeta) moved through very quickly this morning,” Martin said.
 “It brought high winds with tree falls all over the place, blocking roads and falling on homes.”

+“There was a major power outage near Cleveland.
+I don’t know what caused it, but I know a few people who live that way and one of our tower sites is on a generator up there,” Owens said.

+There were over 6,500 Duke Energy customers in Rowan County without power around midday, according to Duke Energy’s power outages map.
+The state of North Carolina reported almost 8,000 total outages in Rowan County at one point.

-A homeowner on South Ellis Street experienced those effects first hand when a powerful burst of wind sent a large tree tumbling down on top of her house, with some limbs landing on her neighbor’s roof.
-It was fortunate that the tree didn’t puncture either of the houses’ roofs, said the property’s landlord Kay Wilson.
+A homeowner on South Ellis Street thought a loud truck was revving its engine outside when a powerful gust sent a large tree tumbling down on top of her house around 9 a.m.
+Some of the tree’s branches also fell on her neighbors’ house and were resting on a downed power line.
+It was fortunate that the tree didn’t puncture either of the houses’ roofs, said the property landlord Kay Wilson.

-The homeowner was in her living room when the tree fell, and she told Wilson that she thought the tree falling was only a loud truck.

 “I’m glad the tree didn’t fall straight back,” Wilson said. “ If the house had taken a direct hit it would’ve hurt her.”

-Wilson said that the homeowner was in good spirits and that neighbors and family members were checking in on her.
+Wilson said that the homeowner was in good spirits and that neighbors and family members were checking on her throughout the day.

-High winds brought down power lines throughout the county and first responders worked diligently during the day to clear roadways that were impeded by downed lines and large tree limbs.

-There were over 6,500 Duke Energy customers in Rowan County without power around midday, according to Duke Energy’s power outages map.
-The state of North Carolina reported almost 8,000 total outages in the county at the peak.
-Outages were especially common in the western part of the county near Cleveland, west of Salisbury and near Landis.
+Overall, local emergency officials were happy to report that no serious injuries occurred due to the storm.

 With Eastern Fence’s arrival, industrial park on Statesville Boulevard poised for second life